MicrosoftDocs/sdk-api/sdk-api-src/content/cfgmgr32/nf-cfgmgr32-cm_set_devnode_problem.md

 ### -param ulProblem [in]

-Supplies a problem code, which is zero or one of the CM_PROB_Xxx flags that are described in <a href="devinst.device_manager_error_messages">Device Manager Error Messages</a>.
+Supplies a problem code, which is zero or one of the CM_PROB_Xxx flags that are described in <a href="https://msdn.microsoft.com/library/Ff541422(v=VS.85).aspx">Device Manager Error Messages</a>.
 A value of zero indicates that a problem is not set for the device.

 ### -param ulFlags [in]